 CHCR Showcase Conference, 5 April 2019

 In the following session, we heard about projects representing each of the six CHCR themes.
 The long lunch break provided an excellent opportunity for networking and poster viewing.
 The post-lunch keynote lecture from Krysia Dziedzic, Arthritis Research UK Professor of Musculoskeletal Therapies (Keele University) drew everyone together again.
-We heard about her outstanding research that has had clear impact on clinical practice and we look forward to continuing to work with Krysia as a newly appointed Visiting Professor in the Faculty.
+We heard about her outstanding research that has had clear impact on clinical practice and we look forward to continuing to work with Krysia as a newly appointed Visiting Professor.

 The final session of the seminar was dedicated to further research projects from each theme.
-Staff representing the Department of Nursing and Midwifery swept the board with both overall (Dr Alison Llewellyn) and student (Sharon Grieve) poster prizes as well as top tweeter (Dr Sally Dowling).
+Staff representing the School of Health and Social Wellbeing swept the board with both overall (Dr Alison Llewellyn) and student (Sharon Grieve) poster prizes as well as top tweeter (Dr Sally Dowling).
 The following representative quote from the feedback forms indicates the success of the event: "Excellent keynote lectures and productive networking opportunities.
 Theme showcases also extremely interesting and informative range of projects."